ttkorhonen/e3pages/docs/design/3_wrappers.md

 │   ├── build.sh
 │   └── meta.yaml
 └── src
-    └── Makefile
+    └── Makefile.E3
 ```

 * `meta.yaml`: A file that contains all the metadata in the recipe.
-  Only package/name and package/version are required.
+  Only package name and package version are required.

-* `build.sh`: The script that installs the files for the package.
+* `build.sh`: The build script for building and installing the package.
-  It is executed using the bash command.

-* `Makefile`: This is just a copy of the `${MODULE}.Makefile`
+* `Makefile.E3`: This is just a copy of the `${MODULE}.Makefile`
   that would be in a normal e3-wrapper, but with minor modifications.

-In the conda recipe also it is possible to add files on top of the
+In the conda recipe it is possible to add files on top of the
 sources repository, from separate repository or in the recipe
 itself.
 As example below we have the file structure for `iocstats-recipe`.